Our partners

 International Kidney Cancer Coalition (IKCC)

 IKCC is an independent and democratic network of patient support and advocacy organisations established with the mission of improving the quality of life of patients and their families living with kidney cancer.
 IKCC provides information, support and assistance to national kidney cancer organisations.
 All organisations are welcome to participate.
-Action Kidney Cancer was one of the founding members of the IKCC and Rose Woodward has just been re-elected for a second term as a volunteer member of the IKCC board.
+Action Kidney Cancer was one of the founding members of the IKCC and Rose Woodward served as a volunteer member of the IKCC board.

 Cancer52